Here is my pin badge collection, as of February 2020, from the English soccer clubs…

-In another excerpt from my book, The Groundhopper Guide to Soccer in England, I discuss a common theme in football history: The Great Escape.
+In an excerpt from our book, The Groundhopper Guide to Soccer in England, Paul discusses a common theme in football history: The Great Escape.

 Everybody loves a great escape – well, except the folks who didn’t get out.
 So, as part of my study the game series, I offer some notable Great Escapes from the Premier League Era (since 1992).